AI Use Cases/Professional Services

 What is the timeframe to deploy AI deal desk pricing?

-Deployment takes 10-14 weeks from kickoff to go-live.
+Plan for a working system inside the first 100 days.
 Weeks 1-3 cover data integration and model training on your historical actuals; weeks 4-6 involve internal testing and deal desk workflow refinement; weeks 7-10 include pilot testing with a subset of opportunities and managing directors; final weeks cover full rollout and team training.
-Most Professional Services firms see measurable results within 60 days of go-live - proposal turnaround drops noticeably, and the first cohort of deals priced by the system begins closing, providing feedback that refines the model for subsequent deals.
+A rollout like this is scoped to show measurable results within 60 days of go-live - proposal turnaround drops noticeably, and the first cohort of deals priced by the system begins closing, providing feedback that refines the model for subsequent deals.

 How does the AI system optimize deal desk pricing for Professional Services firms?